harshitvsaxena/Resources/Validating-Email-with-PHP/README.md

 <a id="top"></a>

-# Validate Email with PHP
+# Validating Email with PHP

 ```php
 <?php